HOME > FOOD-RENGO-ABOUT US

 d) increase the retirement lump sum payment;

-e) achieve safe and comfortable working conditions for the workers through proper personnel arrangement, lessening workload, increasing compensations for labor accident, and improving labor safety measures and welfare systems;
+e) achieve safe and comfortable working conditions for workers through proper personnel arrangement, lessening workload, increasing compensations for labor accident, and improving labor safety measures and welfare systems;

 (3) Demands for Industrial Policies

-We demand the government to adopt policies which can help to make steady and sustainable developments of the food and allied industries and to secure employment of food workers.
+We demand the government to adopt policies which can help to make steady and sustainable developments of food and allied industries and to secure employment of food workers.

 (4) Demands for Social Policies